harinw03/Network-Automation-with-Netmiko/README.md

 Use cases:
 There are many use cases, I have mentioned few below.
-1) Disconnect/block a user from wifi.
+1) Disconnect/block a user from WiFi.
 2) Block a LAN port where mac add 'XYZ' is connected.
-3) Auto config backup of devices.
+3) Auto config backup for devices.
-4) Updated the OS for a group swithes.
+4) Updated the OS for a group of switches.
 5) Zero touch implementation for a new office.
-And so on.
+And so on,.

 You can also use Jenkins as a frontend for these scripts, So that you can give access to your Production Support team to execute "Show commands" for interface status, Arp table, Logs for port flapping, Ping test etc.